ryoon/netbsd-ddwg/netbsd-ddwg.md

 The point in time at which the buffer will be "done" is unknown.
-If the drive is not physically present, we can check for it (using the above if statement) when calling rfstrategy().
-But it's possible that the buffer was sorted way back in the queue, in which case it will be worked on much later, after rfstrategy() has long since "eaten" the buffer and returned.
-In other words, finishing a buffer is asynchronous to the rfstrategy() function, which is why the kernel needs to be signaled when a buffer is ready using biodone(9).
+If the drive is not physically present, we can check for it (using the above if statement) when calling `rfstrategy()`.
+But it's possible that the buffer was sorted way back in the queue, in which case it will be worked on much later, after `rfstrategy()` has long since "eaten" the buffer and `return`ed.
+In other words, finishing a buffer is asynchronous to the `rfstrategy()` function, which is why the kernel needs to be signaled when a buffer is ready using `biodone(9)`.
 If an error occurs, you set a flag and pass an appropriate error code accordingly (as we can see above).

 ```